AMSP-04/NETN-FOM/README.md

 # NETN FOM

-This repository contains the NETN FOM modules.
-Each FOM module is maintained in its own subdirectory.
+This will eventually contain all NETN FOM Modules for NETN FOM v3.0 (AMSP-04 Ed B).